minams/portmanteau-generator/README.md

 - In the second word, find the first instance of a vowel.
 The second half of the portmanteau will keep every letter of the second word until and **including** its last vowel.

   For example, if the second word is `hopes`, then `o` is the first vowel in this word.
 The second part of the new portmanteau is `opes`, including the `o`
+- If there are no vowels found in the first word, _use every letter in the first word_ in the first part of the portmanteau.

+  For example, if the first word is `sky`, then there are no vowels to consider.
+The first part of the new portmanteau is `sky`
+- If there are no vowels in the second word, _use every letter in the second word_ in the second part of the portmanteau.

+  For example, if the second word is `myth`, then there are no vowels to consider.
+The second part of the new portmanteau is `myth`

 Then, combine the two parts.
 That's all there is to it!